AnthonyBnc/Hand-activity-detection/README.md

-Hand activity detection using python
+Hand activity detection using python and face detection